turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. How do we get input from a user?
 What is the method that we would use?

-puts "What is your name?" \n
+puts "What is your name?"

 name = gets.chomp

 1. Name and describe two common string methods.

 string.length

 string.split